Adamslab/OpenSlider/Electronics/Electronics Readme.txt

 OpenSlider utilizes GRBL1.1 for motion control.

 There are quite a few controller boards available that you can use to make your own slider!
-The current iteration is based on an Arduino UNO with a 4x A4988 Driver shield.
+The current iteration is based on an Arduino UNO with a 4x A4988 Driver shield to keep costs down.

 These boards will also work fine: